Early specialisation on hospital buildings

 In 1993 Gartenmann & Partner AG acquired IttenBrechbühl AG's shares.
 A new era begins.
 The staff of 45 employees soon grew to over 200.
 Further offices were opened, subject areas and the range of services continuously expanded.
 Besides design, major emphasis was placed on implementation and the tight intertwinement of skill and expertise across the entire planning and implementation process.

 In 2012 Nick Gartenmann decided to settle his succession and transferred most of the shares to his co-managers of many years.
+In 2019, long-serving and deserving employees left the partnership due to age, the partner model was converted into a sustainable model and new partners were taken on.
 Today's partners are committed to further strengthening and expanding this healthy and best-placed company.